 Owned and operated by the Confederated Tribes of the Umatilla Indian Reservation since 2019, Pendleton’s iconic Hamley Steakhouse serves up USDA prime rib eyes, roast beef and loaded cheeseburgers with a side of history.
 Located next to the saddle shop on Main Street that still sells leather goods to the community, Hamley’s Western-themed dining room makes ranch dining gorgeous with carved-oak furnishings and stained glass.

 Another Native-owned and operated restaurant to check out is old-school diner Eagle Crossing Restaurant, located right off Highway 26 in Warm Springs on a stretch of the Deschutes River near Indian Head Casino.
 Situated on the Confederated Tribes of Warm Springs reservation, this humble cafe decorated with newspaper clippings serves up diner classics — think impossibly large pancakes with a side of bacon or more local fare like fresh fry bread and generously sized buffalo and elk burgers.
 The homemade-pie selection alone is worth a visit, with multiple flavors ranging from huckleberry to pumpkin.
+If you’re looking for a quick bite, Native-owned Twisted Teepee serves up excellent fry-bread burgers with lovely outdoor seating just a mile from The Museum at Warm Springs.

 Coffee and Gift Boxes in Portland